Glenda J Ashleigh

 I give you Form 15, the ‘presentation’ or ‘ceremonial’ Marriage Certificate on your wedding day.
 This certificate shows my full name and marriage celebrant authorisation, full names of both parties, address of the ceremony, and date of the ceremony.
 The two parties, two witnesses, and myself sign it and it is a legal document that is evidence of the marriage.

 Note: The ‘presentation or ceremonial’ Marriage Certificate is not an Identification Document (ID) as it does not contain any personal information such as your birth date or other information that identifies you personally.
+It is a legal document however, and needs to be kept in a safe place.
 Apply to the Births, Deaths and Marriages Registry in the State/Territory in which the marriage ceremony took place for a certified copy of the Official Marriage Certificate.
 This document has all your personal details and is accepted as a legal Identification Document.
+Details of all Australian Births, Deaths and Marriages Registries.

 When is the marriage registered?

+The Registry staff process and register the legal marriage documentation.
 As your Celebrant, I lodge the completed official documentation with the Registry of Births, Deaths and Marriages in the State/Territory in which I conduct your wedding ceremony.
-I lodge all documentation no later than the next business day following the ceremony.
 According to the law, I must lodge all documentation with the Registry within 14 days of the ceremony date.
-The Registry staff process and register the marriage documentation.
+For best practice, I lodge all documentation no later than the next business day following the ceremony.

 How do I change my surname/family name after marriage?